danielpatakigit/fswinf-at/README.md

 Missing features:

-- The also abovementioned auto-redirect for the old links, it should be hard to implement later down the line however
+- The also abovementioned auto-redirect for the old links, it shouldn't be hard to implement later down the line however